itzikza/legal-rag-bot/README.md

-# # Decision-making RAG Agent
+# Decision-Making RAG Agent – Legal Search Assistant

+> **TL;DR for recruiters:**
+> A production-oriented Retrieval-Augmented Generation (RAG) agent that answers legal questions
+> based strictly on real documents — designed with clear architecture, strong error handling,
+> and security best practices in mind.

+---

-## 🚀 Why this project matters
+## 🚀 Why This Project Matters

-This project demonstrates how to build a production-grade RAG (Retrieval-Augmented Generation) system that answers legal questions based on real documents — not hallucinations.
+This project demonstrates how to build a **production-grade RAG (Retrieval-Augmented Generation) agent** that provides reliable, grounded answers to legal questions — without hallucinations.

-The focus is on:
+Unlike simple semantic search tools, this system is designed as an **intelligent agent** with a clear separation between ingestion, retrieval, and answer generation.

+Key focus areas:
 - Reliability and accuracy
-- Clear system architecture
+- Clear, modular system architecture
+- Hallucination reduction via retrieval grounding
-- Separation between ingestion, retrieval, and answering
+- Security and production-readiness

+---

+## 💼 Real-World Use Case

+This system can be used by:
+- Legal teams searching across contracts, laws, and regulations
+- Compliance officers retrieving specific clauses or obligations
+- Internal legal knowledge bases for structured document Q&A

+The agent ensures that answers are always grounded in source documents, making it suitable for **regulated and high-stakes environments**.

 ## 🧠 Agent Logic (High-Level)